llipengda/retraining-free-pruning/README.md

 # A Fast Post-Training Pruning Framework for Transformers

+Based on the paper [A Fast Post-Training Pruning Framework for Transformers](https://arxiv.org/abs/2204.09656) and original code, we implement the  post-training pruning framework for Vision Transformers (ViTs) and hard pruning based on the generated masks.

+- All the files ending with `_vit` are implemented for ViTs.
+- `hardprune/` contains the hard pruning code.

+---

+Original README

 Inspired by post-training quantization (PTQ) toolkits, we propose a post-training pruning framework tailored for Transformers.
 Different from existing pruning methods, our framework does not require re-training to retain high accuracy after pruning.
 This makes our method fully automated and 10x-1000x faster in terms of pruning time.